 You’re feeling great about the job application you submitted!
 Your cover letter was on point and it’s clear you're a perfect fit for the role.
 Does this mean you have to wait weeks before you follow up with a recruiter?
 No way.

-It’s smart to check in with a recruiter a day or two after submitting your job application.
+It’s smart to check in with a recruiter:

 Why?
 Connecting early helps you stand out from other applicants, increases your chances of scoring an interview and makes it easier to follow up with a recruiter again later on.

 Don’t feel like you’re bugging them — recruiters welcome proactive applicants!

 Tips to keep in mind when following up with recruiters

 Quick tips on writing an email to follow up with a recruiter:

 - Always follow up by email